-Playful, suave, and often seductive, Bards are a wildly enjoyable class to play in D&D. Not only can they charm their way out of any situation, they can also sling spells across the battlefield, and support their allies by giving them helpful buffs (sometimes even healing, too).
+Playful, suave, and often seductive, Bards are a wildly enjoyable class to play in D&D. Not only can they charm their way out of any situation, they can also sling some tasty DnD spells across the battlefield, and support their allies by giving them helpful buffs (sometimes even healing, too).
 Your party members need you to cheer them on with your natural bardic inspiration, and they’ll need your charisma, uniqueness, nerve and talent when it comes to easing tensions in those high-stakes social encounters.

-The Bard is a great class to play if you’re interested in some heavy-duty roleplay, but want to remain versatile.
+The DnD Bard in 5E is a great class to play if you’re interested in some heavy-duty roleplay, but want to remain versatile.
 Because of their ability to create a performance – whether it be singing, acting, juggling, or acrobatics – they often become the party’s primary morale booster.
 With their additions to Charisma, they prove exceptionally useful in social encounters, while (usually) letting others have the glory in battle, sticking to the sidelines in order to buff their companions, and confuse their rivals.

 If you’re looking for something a little bit speedier to read, you can find Bard (and all the other class options) in our overall D&D 5E classes guide.
 But if you want the full picture before venturing into your campaign, keep on reading!